Managing Graduate Assistantships

 Eligibility for out-of-state waiver based on assistantship status and earnings:

-- Summer: Must have been on a 9- or 12-month GA/GTA/GRA or spring-only assistantship and earned at least $4000 on assistantship stipend between Aug 10-May 9
+- Summer: Must have been on a GA/GTA/GRA in immediately preceding spring semester and earned at least $4000 on assistantship stipend between Aug 10-May 9

 Students who are enrolled in programs that have a program-specific graduate online tuition rate (such as MIT, MNR, PSALS, and LGMC) are not eligible for the out-of-state waiver, since they are assessed a flat rate that is not residency specific.

-Starting 2015-16, the capital fee is renamed Commonwealth Facility & Equipment Fee (CFE).
-All out-of-state students must pay the capital fee or CFE.
+All out-of-state students must pay the Commonwealth Facility and Equipment (CFE) fee.
 The CFE is not part of tuition and cannot be waived.